Shipping in Canada: Your 2025 Guide to Stress-Free, Efficient Logistics

 Challenges in the Canadian Shipping Industry

-The shipping industry in Canada faces several challenges that threaten its competitiveness and growth potential.
+Shipping in Canada faces several challenges that threaten its competitiveness and growth potential.
 Some of the key issues include:

 High Costs